ufukseyithan/ui-framework/README.md

 UI Framework, as its name signifies, is a small framework which assists you creating UIs with a small structure logic for [CS2D](http://www.cs2d.com/).
 It is a lot easier to create buttons, texts, images and subsequently interacting with them in matters of styles and events.

 ## Installation
 The installation is quite easy.
-Just create a new folder in `sys/lua/` called "ui-framework" and put all the files in there.
-Dofile the `main.lua` and you're good to go!
-Although you can name the folder you are going to create like however you want, as long as you change *ui.path* in `main.lua`.
+Put all the files into your CS2D folder and dofile the `main.lua` in `sys/lua/` and you're good to go!

 ## Features